reselbob/IMBOB/README.md

 `node server.js`

+If you want to install only dependencies required for a production run, type:

+`npm install --production`

 ## Purpose of Project
 This project is a GraphQL API service that's intended to demonstrate the basic concepts and techniques required to publish an API using Apollo Server.

 The scenario illustrated by the project is based on an object graph the contains Movies, Actors, Persons.
 The graph also describes the connections between Persons.

+## Basic Data Types

+There are data structures used to create various GraphQL object types.
+These data structures are `Movie`, `Person` and `Triple`.
+As the name implies, `Movie` describes a movie, `Person` describes a person and `Tripe` describes a connection between two people.

+An `Person` and `Actor` are GraphQl types that implements the GrpahQL interface, `Personable`.
+However, the GraphQL type, `Actor` has no datastore of its own.
+A collection of `Actor` types are attached to the data structure, `Movie`.
+An `Actor` can be retrieved independent of a `Movie`.
+Logic internal to the API will extract an `Actor` from a `Movie` and present one or many accordingly.

+## An `Actor` Must Have a `Person` ID

+In order to add an `Actor` to a movie, the base data repesenting that actor must exist already as a `Person`.
+In other words, in order for an `Actor` to be added to a `Movie`, you must provide the unique identifier, `id` of the corresponding `Person` as it exists in the `Persons` collection of the API.
+Adding an an `Actor` without a `Person.id` will throw an error.

 ![Project Graph](docs/images/basic-graph.png "Project Graph")